VH-Lab/NDI-python/docs/source/glossary.rst

   :sorted:

   DAQ
     An abbreviation for "Data AQuisition".
+A DAQ system consists of a sensor that picks up some analog signal, a DAQ device that converts that output to digital, and software that can process, store, and make use of the resulting data.

   .. currentmodule:: ndi.ndi_object
   NDI class